-- Coursework: Complete all stated class requirements with a grade of C or better in all education and content area coursework, including the documentation of completing the required number of field experience hours during and prior to clinical teaching. - Professional Behavior: Develop a positive professional reputation within the College of Education, among peers, and with Partner/Cooperating teachers through the fieldbased experiences.
+- Coursework: Complete all stated class requirements with a grade of C- or better in all education and content area coursework, including the documentation of completing the required number of field experience hours during and prior to clinical teaching. - Professional Behavior: Develop a positive professional reputation within the College of Education, among peers, and with Partner/Cooperating teachers through the fieldbased experiences.
 Follow the Texas Educators' Code of Ethical Behavior. - Absences/Late Arrivals/Leaving Early: Students/Candidates are responsible for notifying their Partner/Cooperating Teacher(s) and their TCU professor(s) or supervisors prior to any absence (if possible).
 Absences may be made-up at the discretion of the Partner/Cooperating Teacher and the TCU faculty member or supervisor.
 Avoid late arrivals and leaving early, as they are a disruption to the learning environment.
 A pattern of absences, late arrivals, and leaving early may negatively affect the candidate's grades and professional reputation. - Transportation and Meals: Students/Candidates are responsible for their own transportation to, from their field experiences, and for all meals while participating in field experiences. - TB Tests and Health Care Expenses: Most schools and school districts require verification of a current negative TB test result for people working or observing in their schools.
 The TCU Health Center may provide TB testing.
 Please check with the TCU Health Center for more information.
 Other health care issues are the sole responsibility of the candidate while participating in field experiences.
-More specifically, students/candidates are responsible for any expenses related to personal injuries that may occur during fieldbased experiences. - Covid-19 Procedures - TCU Connected Campus - o Informed Consent & Assumption of Risk Form - o Student Release, Internships & Activities Form - Center for Disease Control (CDC) - Refer to your assigned school or district for Covid-19 Protocol - Criminal Records Check: The TCU College of Education and most schools and school districts will require students to maintain a current, clear criminal record.
+More specifically, students/candidates are responsible for any expenses related to personal injuries that may occur during fieldbased experiences. - Criminal Records Check: The TCU College of Education and most schools and school districts will require students to maintain a current, clear criminal record.
 Students/Candidates are responsible for completing forms and fees for a criminal record check in a timely manner.
 A student/candidate may be required to complete fingerprinting, provide immunization records, and submit documentation of membership to a professional organization (liability insurance) and/or additional documentation to be approved as a student observer or clinical teacher.
 Schools and school districts may have differing requirements, please refer to the requirements for each assigned placement.